Citius Pharmaceuticals Inc. (CTXR): Skating on Thin Ice? We Know the Answer

 CTXR’s Market Performance

-CTXR stocks went down by -6.84% for the week, with a monthly drop of 0.00% and a quarterly performance of 73.53%, while its annual performance rate touched 139.22%.
-The volatility ratio for the week stands at 4.58% while the volatility levels for the past 30 days are set at 8.62% for Citius Pharmaceuticals Inc..
-The simple moving average for the period of the last 20 days is -7.04% for CTXR stocks with a simple moving average of 42.51% for the last 200 days.
+CTXR stocks went up by 3.39% for the week, with a monthly drop of -4.19% and a quarterly performance of 61.95%, while its annual performance rate touched 170.95%.
+The volatility ratio for the week stands at 6.16% while the volatility levels for the past 30 days are set at 7.10% for Citius Pharmaceuticals Inc..
+The simple moving average for the period of the last 20 days is -3.35% for CTXR stocks with a simple moving average of 44.66% for the last 200 days.

-During the last 5 trading sessions, CTXR fell by -6.84%, which changed the moving average for the period of 200-days by +104.62% in comparison to the 20-day moving average, which settled at $1.9030.
-In addition, Citius Pharmaceuticals Inc. saw 73.53% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, CTXR rose by +3.39%, which changed the moving average for the period of 200-days by +110.34% in comparison to the 20-day moving average, which settled at $1.8895.
+In addition, Citius Pharmaceuticals Inc. saw 79.41% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for CTXR